Parvo in Dogs and PuppiesLast updated: December 16, 2021 by Marty Greer, Doctor of Veterinary Medicine, Revival's Director of Veterinary Services

 - Rescue and humane kennels should strive to get Parvo and Distemper vaccines in the dog before they breathe the kennel air.
 Timing is that important!

-DISINFECT FOR SUCCESSA disinfectant's contact time to kill the virus is important – some are 20 minutes and not practical.
-Virkon and OXINE® work in seconds.
+Disinfecting for ParvoA disinfectant's contact time to kill the virus is important – some are 20 minutes and not practical.
+Virkon and Oxine® work in seconds.
 Bleach should not be used around puppies, as it is one that was implicated in Fading Puppy Syndrome, along with the quaternary ammonia family of disinfectants.
 Puppies' skin is translucent, so they absorb disinfectant quickly, and this can become toxic – they fade out.

 - Virkon® penetrates organic matter and gets the virus.
 This is the one often used to spray gravel runs once a week.